Freddie Gershon: Philanthropy

 Gershon has been active in charities such as the ArtsConnection, and has served as vice chairperson of the Development Committee for New York University's Tisch School of the Arts.

 Gershon also created the Freddie G Fellowship, which each year selects eight theater instructors to attend an all-expenses-paid, four-day trip to New York City to work one-on-one with industry professionals in seminars, master classes, and Broadway shows.
 Each teacher's school also receives $5,000 from Gershon and his wife, Myrna, to enhance their respective arts programs.

 In 2010, Gershon created and funded, with his wife, Myrna, the Kennedy Center/Stephen Sondheim Inspirational Teacher Awards.
 The awards provide grants to outstanding teachers in the United States.

 Awards

 In 2012 Gershon was awarded a Tony Honor for Excellence in the Theatre for creating Broadway Junior.

 The New York Historical Society honored Gershon and his wife, Myrna at the 2013 American Musicals Project Benefit for the couple's philanthropic work benefitting children through performing arts.

 Personal life

 Gershon lives in New York City with his wife, Myrna.

-Gershon grew up in Bayside, New York, with his close friend Eddie Birnbaum (who died on April 23, 2022) for whom he wrote a long, loving and remarkable New York Times death notice.
+Gershon grew up in Bayside, New York, with his close friend Eddie Birnbaum (who died on April 23, 2022) for whom he wrote a New York Times death notice.